JackHughes03/staying-private-online/README.md

 <p>Nowdays, most of the stuff we click on is logged and monitored in some sort of way.
 This is done so discretely that it is not meant to be seen.
 Most people do not want this, but have no idea how much information is being logged.
 Most of your network activity goes through your ISP.
 This is a guide on how to safely browse anonymously online and each step increases your protection.
 But first, we need to do some learning.</p>

 <h2>Background</h2>
 <p>Let's say you commit a crime and forensics sweep the place and collect your fingerprints from the crime scene.
 These fingerprints are uniquely identifiable to you and you only.
 This is similiar to the following points, but instead, these are constantly being logged.
-Note that the following exmaples are not all the things that make you uniquely identifiable, but are the most common.</p>
+Note that the following examples are not all the things that make you uniquely identifiable, but are the most common.</p>
 <ul>
   <li><b>IP Address: </b> Every device connected to the interent is assigned a unique IP address.
 There are two types of IP addresses:
     <ul>